trendoman/loader/README.md

 ->addClass("Acme_Foo", "acme/AcmeFoo.php")
 ->register();
 ```
 ClassMap allow to load class map.
-You can use addClass to join a classes name to a relative file base name based on the root project location
+You can use addClass to join a class name to a relative file base name based on the root project location

 #### `Seeren\Loader\UniverSalLoader`
 Use a [chain of responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) for load standard and no standard class in a very performant way